rackerlabs/support-how-to/content/cloud-backup/cloud-backup-troubleshooting.md

 The following symptoms might occur:

--   On Windows&reg;, the following permissions error message might be displayed: `Please check your permissions and try again`.
+-   On Windows, the following permissions error message might be displayed: `Please check your permissions and try again`.
 This is the default error message that Windows displays when a service fails to start.

--   On Linux&reg;, the agent will just shut itself down.
+-   On Linux, the agent just shuts itself down.

 When the agent shuts itself down, you see a line, similar to the following line, indicating that the logging is being stopped.
 This is the last thing that is logged before the agent shuts itself off.